Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 And that's not an opinion.

-This we use less oil, seven percent less oil than in 2005.
+We use less oil, 7% less oil than in 2005.

 And we're supposed to be out of the recession.

-This is make believe.
+This is make-believe.

-This is pure man behind the curtain wizard of Oz make believe.
+This is pure man behind the curtain, Wizard of Oz, make-believe.

-7% less you know what this guy is trying to do?
+You know what this guy is trying to do?

-All of his power of the stimulus worked.
+All of his population, the stimulus worked.

 We're creating new jobs.